techidaily/site-video-screen-grab/source/_posts/updated-the-art-of-gameye-immersive-video-recording-for-2024.md

 <img height="0" width="0" src="https://unicoeye.pxf.io/i/5597632/2134243/18498" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-Step 1: Download and install FBX Recorder.

-Step 2: Launch the application and go to Settings.

-Step 3: Go to Webcam from the left menu and turn on Record Webcam and Show Webcam While Recording option.

-Step 4: Select your webcam from Source and click on "Preview webcam and set position and size" to see where the overlay window will be placed.

-Step 5: Start your game and press Ctrl+F12 to start recording.

-Step 6: When you are done, press Ctrl+F12 again to stop recording.

-The recorded video will be available on FBX Recorder under Recordings tab.

 ## The Bottom Line

 If you are thinking about uploading your gameplay on online platforms, you have to record your gameplay along with your face through webcam.
 We have stated five different software applications that you can use to record game and face together.
 Our recommendation on how to record webcam and gameplay separately and together is Wondershare Filmora.
 You can record high-quality video and edit the video like a pro to get everyone’s attention immediately.